openpracticelibrary/openpracticelibrary/README.md

 ## Developing with Docker

+Note, npm and search are not working with this approach but you do have a single one line way to preview your local work on pages without installing lots of tools on your local machine.

 1. Check out this repo.
 1. Run `git submodule update --init --recursive` to download the theme.
 1. Run `docker run --rm -it -v $(pwd):/src -p 1313:1313 klakegg/hugo:0.44 server`